lindu88/JASR/README.txt

 So far only spheres can be rendered with basic lighting in the form of diffuse reflection, specular reflection, and shadows

-Use: Compile and Run Start.java
+Use: Compile all and Run Start.java
 From top down the gui consists of: Render button, yaw slider, pitch slider, roll slider, camera orgin text area -> "0 0 0"

 TODO: